jasoneppink/Tennis-for-Two/README.md

 ![Tennis for Two at Museum of the Moving Image](https://github.com/jasoneppink/Tennis-for-Two/blob/master/20180913_differentballgame_(c)_sachynmital_119.jpg)

 This *Tennis for Two* recreation was developed for [*A Whole Different Ball Game: Playing Through 60 Years of Sports Video Games*](http://movingimage.us/exhibitions/2018/09/14/detail/a-whole-different-ball-game-playing-through-60-years-of-sports-video-games/) at [Museum of the Moving Image](http://movingimage.us).
-It is adapted from [code and tutorial by Windell Oskay of Evil Mad Scientist Laboratories](https://www.evilmadscientist.com/2008/resurrecting-tennis-for-two-a-video-game-from-1958/).
+It is adapted from [code and tutorial by Windell Oskay of Evil Mad Scientist Laboratories](https://www.evilmadscientist.com/2008/resurrecting-tennis-for-two-a-video-game-from-1958/) and benefited from [a tutorial about digital-to-analog converters by Amanda Ghassei](https://www.instructables.com/id/Stereo-Audio-with-Arduino/).

 ## Hardware Requirements
 * 1x [Dumont 304-A oscilloscope](https://www.radiomuseum.org/r/dumont_la_oscilloscope_304_a304.html)